Harrow Weald

 Harrow Weald is a suburban district in Greater London, England.
 Located about 2 mi north of Harrow, Harrow Weald is formed from a leafy 1930s suburban development along with ancient woodland of Harrow Weald Common.
 It forms part of the London Borough of Harrow.

-Harrow Weald is near Bushey Heath, Stanmore, Wealdstone, Headstone and Hatch End.
+Harrow Weald is bordered by Bushey Heath (north), Stanmore (west), Wealdstone (south), and is near to Headstone and Hatch End.
 It is in the HA postcode area.